Backup a UNIX/Solaris UFS filesystem with ufsdump

 Many techniques exist for backing up data on UNIX systems.
 The ufsdump command is a powerful choice because it is free, already installed on most systems, has a wide array of options such as incremental backups, and is fast.
-This recipe will describe the simplest use of ufsdump: backing up a single filesystem to a file on disk.
+This tech-recipe will describe the simplest use of ufsdump: backing up a single filesystem to a file on disk.

 ufsdump 0f /data/usr.ufs /usr